JohannesBuchner/BXA/paper.md

 because its robust and unsupervised fitting algorithm explores even complicated parameter spaces in an automated fashion.
-Unlike existing approaches (see Statement of Need above), the user does not need to find good starting points, apply problem-specific tuning, or check for convergence.
-This enables automated analysis pipelines.
+The user does not need to initialise to good starting points.
+The algorithm automatically runs until convergence, and slows down to sample carefully if complicated parameter spaces are encountered.
+This allows building automated analysis pipelines.

 # Methods